 Is a 30-year period standard for Airport Project Agreements?

 30 years is consistent with airport concession deals as well as private public partnerships in Canada and around the world.
-As Skyport will be responsible for raising the capital necessary to fund the airport redevelopment, the company shall require a reasonable amount of time to pay off the debt, much like a homeowner would a mortgage; and realize a reasonable return on its investment.
+As Skyport was responsible for raising the capital necessary to fund the airport redevelopment, the company requires a reasonable amount of time to pay off the debt, much like a homeowner would a mortgage; and realize a reasonable return on its investment.
 Additionally, the Government is relieved of the financial burden of airport operations, maintenance and refurbishment during that 30-year period.

-Who is responsible for operating and maintaining the existing terminal while the new one is under construction?
+Who was responsible for operating and maintaining the existing terminal while the new one was under construction?

-Skyport is responsible for operating and maintaining the existing terminal at its expense while it remains in use, until the new facility is opened.
-Skyport set funding aside to immediately carry out a refurbishment of the existing terminal once the project agreement was entered into, in order to ensure that it remains safe, functional and presentable whilst still in operation.
+Skyport was responsible for operating and maintaining the old terminal at its expense while it remained in use, until the new terminal opened.
+Skyport set funding aside to immediately carry out a refurbishment of the old terminal once the project agreement was entered into, in order to ensure that it remained safe, functional and presentable whilst still in operation.

 What oversight will the Bermuda Government have over Skyport?